stumpigit/icmaps/README.md

 ICMaps uses Motoko for the background processes and Svelte for frontend

 ### Parts
-CMaps consists of different sub-projects.
+ICMaps consists of different sub-projects.
 These subprojects can be found in the src directory.

 #### WMTS Server
 The WMTS server runs on canisters provided by the users.
 Once the WASM has been installed on a canister, layers and the associated tiles can be stored in it.
 The WMTS server independently organises the storage canisters and provides the tiles via HTTP requests.